Emerald Starter Manip

 After entering your desired name, open EonTimer, click the Gen 3 tab, make sure Calibration is 0 and Timer is set to 950 frames.

-You should also click the gear icon, and make sure your console setting is correct.
+You should also click the gear icon, and make sure your console setting is correct. regular GBA and GBA Games on the DS have slightly different frame rates.

 GBA: 59.7275 fps

-If you're playing on unofficial hardware or emulator, stick with GBA as this is usually the default.
+Having it set incorrectly will make longer timers inconsistent relative to the actual game.
+If you’re playing on unofficial hardware or emulator, stick with GBA as this is usually the default.

 Pretimer is optional.